 Students who wish to attend a school other than their neighborhood school—the one assigned to them by geographic boundaries—may apply to transfer to another school by submitting an Open Enrollment request online.

-School transfers are approved when space is available and on a first-come, first-served basis, and parents can submit an application online, from the comfort of their home or office.
+School permit transfer requests are approved when space is available and on a first-come, first-served basis, and parents can submit an application online from the comfort of their home or office.

-In Canyons District, there are two open enrollment periods: Early Open Enrollment and Late Open Enrollment.
-The Early Open Enrollment period is the recommended time to enroll for the next school year.
-Late Open Enrollment is generally, but not always, for the current school year and may be applied for at any time.
+In Canyons District there are two Open Enrollment periods: Early Enrollment and Late Enrollment.
+The Early Enrollment period is the recommended time to enroll for the next school year.
+Late Enrollment is generally, but not always, for the current school year and may be applied for at any time during the year.

-Open Enrollment The Open Enrollment period extends from Dec.
-1 through the third Friday in February each year.
-Approved transfer requests shall become effective the following school year, beginning on the first day of school.
+Early Enrollment extends from December 1 through the third Friday in February each year.
+Approved permit transfer requests shall become effective the following school year beginning on the first day of school.

-Late/Provisional Enrollment The Late or Provisional Enrollment Period Transfer Requests can be filed at any time.
-Approved transfer requests shall become effective the following school year or the current year, as indicated on the request form.
+Late Enrollment permit transfer requests can be filed at any time for the following school year or for the current school year.
+Simply adjust the year for which you are making application.
+Approved transfer requests shall become effective the following school year or the current year as indicated in the application.

-Open-enrollment permit requests can be submitted at most CSD schools.
+Open Enrollment permit requests can be submitted at most CSD schools.
 The exception is Willow Springs Elementary, which has been placed on moratorium status by the Canyons Board of Education.
-This means students who don’t live within the schools’ boundaries, if they aren’t already enrolled, won’t be allowed to enroll for the coming school year.
+This means that students who don’t live within the schools’ boundary won’t be allowed to enroll for the coming school year.

 The school administrator of the requested school shall accept the transferring student subject to the following: